doseofted/doseofted/README.md

 I'm Ted (as in **Dose of Ted**, my username).
-I'm focused on building high quality, well-designed, and accessible tools that help others organize their lives and business.
+I'm focused on building high quality, well-designed, and accessible tools that help others organize their lives and businesses.
 I'm building out my own frameworks to help other developers, building software to help others organize all of their content, and building websites for clients so that they can run their business professionally and efficiently.

 [![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?logo=twitter&logoColor=fff&style=flat)](https://twitter.com/doseofted)
 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?logo=dribbble&logoColor=fff&style=flat)](https://www.instagram.com/doseofted/)